 Established in 1968, the Center for Transplantation performed the first kidney transplant in San Diego County.
 Our expertise includes deceased donor kidney transplantation, living donor, and paired kidney transplantation.

-UC San Diego Health System’s Liver Transplant Program is a UNOS/OPTN-approved living donor transplant center.
-We have extensive expertise in deceased donor, living donor, split and domino liver transplant procedures.
+UC San Diego Health’s Liver Transplant Program includes experts with extensive expertise in deceased donor,split and domino liver transplant procedures.
 Working in conjunction with the

 Liver Center, we carefully help you through the transplant process.

-In 2011, surgeons at UC San Diego Health System's Heart Transplant Program performed the West Coast’s first implant of the world’s only FDA-approved total artificial heart.
+In 2011, surgeons at UC San Diego Health's Heart Transplant Program performed the West Coast’s first implant of the world’s only FDA-approved total artificial heart.
 Started in 1989, the Heart Transplant Program exceeds national standards of excellence for heart transplantation for people with irreversible, life threatening heart disease.

 Blood and Marrow Transplant Clinical Trials Network of the National Institutes of Health.
 Blood and bone marrow transplantation replaces defective or damaged cells in people whose normal blood cells have been crowded out by cancer cells.